Yuanyun-Yong/Help-Green-Our-Uni/README.md

   -

 Environments:
+- Player would be told the environment at the start, so they can decide what gear to wear etc.
 - Where are we doing the audit? (different hazards to look out for in different environments)
  - Carpark
  - Park